envoyproxy/ratelimit/README.md

 * near_limit: Number of rule hits over the NearLimit ratio threshold (currently 80%) but under the threshold rate.
 * over_limit: Number of rule hits exceeding the threshold rate
 * total_hits: Number of rule hits in total
+* shadow_mode: Number of rule hits where shadow_mode would trigger and override the over_limit result

 To use a custom near_limit ratio threshold, you can specify with `NEAR_LIMIT_RATIO` environment variable.
 It defaults to `0.8` (0-1 scale).
 These are examples of generated stats for some configured rate limit rules from the above examples: